jaspervdj/number-six/README.markdown

 Gods
 ----

-Check who the gods are on this server.
+Check who the gods are on this server, and manage them.
 Commands:

 - `!gods`: Show the gods on this server
+- `!addgod password`: This adds the sender as a god.
+Obviously, you should run this in a private query.
+- `!removegod`: Removes you as a god.
+- `!removegod nick`: Removes the given user as god.

 Google
 ------